+Attribute Description

-Attribute Description Action Lists the actions you can perform on the package.
-The possible actions are: • Deprecate -Deprecates a package version.
-Warning: Users can no longer download or install this package.
+Action Lists the actions you can perform on the package.
+The possible actions are:

+• Deprecate -Deprecates a package version.

+Attribute Description Warning: Users can no longer download or install this package.
 However, existing installations continue to work.
 Undeprecate-Enables a previously deprecated package version to be installed again.
-Status The status of the package.
+Released: 1Beta: The p The status of the package.
 The possible statuses are: Released: The package is Managed - Released.
 Beta: The package is Managed - Beta.
 Deprecated: The package version is deprecated.
 Version Name The version name for this package.
 The version name is the marketing name for a specific release of a package.
 It's more descriptive than Version Number.
 Version Number The version number for the latest installed package version.
-The format is majorNumber.minorNumber.patchNumber, such as 2.1.3.
+The format is majorNumber.minorNumber.patchNumber , such as 2.1.3.
 The version number represents a release of a package.
 Version Name is a more descriptive name for the release.
 The patchNumber is generated only when you create a patch.
-If Attribute Description there's no patchNumber, it's assumed to be zero (0).
-Version Number format is majorNumber.minorNumber.patchNumber, such as 2.1.3.
-The version number represents a release of a package.
-Version Name is a more descriptive name for the release.
-The
+If there's no patchNumber , it's assumed to be zero (0).